kon172verma/automotive-rag/docs/retrieval.md

 Build a retrieval pipeline that:

-- takes a user question plus vehicle context
+- takes a user question plus structured vehicle identity
 - filters to the correct vehicle manual or manual set
 - combines keyword and dense retrieval
 - returns inspectable evidence with page-aware metadata